How to get to Florence from Venice

 - By bus: Buses cost about the same as trains, and usually take about three hours forty-five or four hours twenty minutes.
 Flixbus offers the fastest buses serving this route.
 All buses include on-board wifi, snacks, and restrooms.
 Flixbus routes depart from Tronchetto, an artificial island connected by the #2 vaporetto, and arrive at Piazzale Montelungo, the main bus parking area behind Firenze Santa Maria Novella, the main train station in Florence.

 - By driving: Renting a car is a great option if your trip to Florence includes a few day trips to other Tuscan cities or into the wine country.
 But if the bulk of your travel days will be spent in Florence itself, then a car is more trouble than it’s worth, due to the limited and expensive parking and the fact that most hotels in Florence are inside the pedestrian-only zone.
 Driving via the most direct route (which includes a toll road) takes a little less than three hours; driving along the coast allows you to avoid most tolls, but will take almost five hours.
-You can learn more about renting a car and driving in Florence here.

 - By air: There are no direct flights from Venice to Florence.
 All flights include a layover, usually in Zurich, Munich, or Rome, and take at least two hours and fifty minutes.
 This is not recommended, as getting to and from each airport and clearing security makes this both a more expensive and more time consuming option than taking an express train.